 Invitation to a Gunfighter

 A flawed but interesting western set in the aftermath of the Civil War.
 It has been labeled as 'a strong contender for the dullest Hollywood western ever' (*1), but others think it's a minor classic (*2).
-It's far from perfect, but tells a story about racism and hypocrisy that is probably even more relevant today than it was back in the Sixties.
+Personally I think it's neither of the two; it's not a great movie, but it tells a story about racism and hypocrisy that is probably even more relevant today than it was back in the Sixties.

-Yul Brynner is a professional gunfighter who's commisioned to a small border town in New Mexico.
-Matt Weaver, a war veteran, has returned to his hometown to reclaim his homestead and his fiancée, but Weaver was one of the few inhabitants of the border town sympathizing with the Confederacy and therefore wasn't welcomed by the others.
-Moreover the town boss, a banker named Sam Brewster has sold his farm in his absence and his fiancée (Janice Rule) has married another man, a Unionist who lost an arm in the war ...
+Yul Brynner is a professional gunfighter who is commissioned to a small border town in New Mexico.
+Matt Weaver, a war veteran, has returned to his hometown to reclaim his homestead and his fiancee, but Weaver was one of the few inhabitants of the border town sympathizing with the Confederacy and therefore wasn't welcomed by the others.
+Moreover the town boss, a banker named Sam Brewster has sold his farm in his absence and his fiancee (Janice Rule) has married another man, a Unionist who lost an arm in the war ...

 * (1) Stuart Galbraith IV on DVD Talk - http://www.dvdtalk.com/reviews/67775/invitation-to-a-gunfighter/